PSPatel5/react-native-boilerplate/README.md

 - `yarn start` to start the metro bundler, in a dedicated terminal
 - `yarn <platform>` to run the _platform_ application (remember to start a simulator or connect a device)

+## Roadmap

+- To include Theme support.
+- Add post init script to remove/add new functionalities.